 Now that we have a big database of relevant journalists and bloggers, we are ready to jump on to the next stage of our PR campaign: Outreach.

-You can contact the journalists via email or LinkedIn, depending on where they spend the majority of their time.
+You can contact the journalists via email or LinkedIn, depending on where they spend most of their time.
 Sometimes even both.

 But with hundreds of emails, this can become a pretty tedious manual task.

-Before you throw your hands in the air, we have some great PR tools that help to automate the process of outreach.
+Before you throw your hands in the air, we have some great PR tools that help automate the outreach process.
 They’re a little harder to use than the ones from before, but don’t worry, I’ll run you through them in a little more detail.

 Here’s what your data will look like in the Gmail Pipeline: